aautem/cointrail-api/README.md

 ## Google Play

-The alpha version of Contrail is currently available in the [Google Play Store](https://play.google.com/store/apps/details?id=com.cointrail&hl=en) for testing and feedback.
+The alpha version of Cointrail is currently available in the [Google Play Store](https://play.google.com/store/apps/details?id=com.cointrail&hl=en) for testing and feedback.
 Thank you in advance to anyone taking the time to download and play the game.

 ## Development

-For best results, work off of the `develop` branch in the client and API repositories.
+For best results, work off of the `develop` branch in the API and client repositories.

 ### Cointrail API

-Running this application locally requires a separate [API repository](https://github.com/aautem/cointrail-api) for the web socket server and RESTful API and will need some custom configuration.

 First, run `npm install` from the root directory to download the dependencies.